-What should I avoid while taking tranexamic acid (Lysteda)?
+What should I avoid while taking Lysteda (Lysteda)?

 Avoid using a hormonal form of birth control such as birth control pills, injections, implants, skin patches, and vaginal rings.
-Hormonal contraception may increase your risk of stroke, blood clot, or heart attack while you are taking tranexamic acid.
-If you need to use birth control during treatment with tranexamic acid, use a barrier form (such as a condom or diaphragm with spermicide).
+Hormonal contraception may increase your risk of stroke, blood clot, or heart attack while you are taking Lysteda.
+If you need to use birth control during treatment with Lysteda, use a barrier form (such as a condom or diaphragm with spermicide).

 Tell your doctor about all other medicines you use, especially:

 - hormonal birth control (such as birth control pills, injections, implants, skin patches, and vaginal rings);

 - any type of medication to treat a bleeding episode or a blood clot; or

 - factor IX (Bebulin VH, Konyne 80, Profilnine SD, Proplex T, and others).